b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 Please let me know any issue/bug you encounter and what you'd really want to have

-What i'll be working next, improve the visuals to make them more M2K compatible, add a few functions if I can (engine startup ?)

 INS icons from RazzleeffDazzle ==> https://www.digitalcombatsimulator.com/en/files/3309542/
 M-2000 icon from Togg